Skip to main content

 Aubie the Tiger

 Aubie the Tiger is the official mascot of Auburn University.
 It is often said Women love him, Children adore him, and Men want to be him.
-He’s a nine-time UCA National Champion, the most of any mascot and the first to be inducted into the Mascot Hall of Fame.
+He’s an eleven-time UCA National Champion, the most of any mascot and the first to be inducted into the Mascot Hall of Fame.
 Keep up with Aubie, request an appearance and more at Aubie’s website.

 In 2021, Auburn Licensing collaborated with the Division of Student Affairs and the Collegiate Licensing Company to launch updated Aubie marks.
 The first to launch was the “Aubie is #1” mark which was released shortly after his 10th UCA National Championship!